 The research presented in this paper can be extended in several directions.
 For example, due to dataset restrictions, we analyze the real data with an artificial truncation.
 However, in practice, it is more common to encounter datasets that are both left-truncated and right-censored; see Zhou and Yip (1999) and Su and Wang (2012).
 It would be intriguing to investigate the integration of both left-truncated and right-censored data within the kernel mode-based estimation framework.
-We discuss the detailed estimation techniques for handling right-censoring alongside left-truncated data, where both the left and right endpoints of the study window are truncated, presents another promising avenue for future research.
+We discuss the detailed estimation techniques for handling right-censoring alongside left-truncation in the supplementary file.
+In addition, addressing doubly truncated data, where both the left and right endpoints of the study window are truncated, presents another promising avenue for future research.
 These extensions offer exciting opportunities for further exploration and innovation in the field of survival analysis and mode estimation.